MathHeads/Engineeringprojects/Background.md

 <ul>
 Client: Andrew Houssney
- <li>Owns Jacob Springs Farm
+ <li>Owns Jacob Springs Farm: Diversified, Organic Farm

+Concept: Hatchery 5000
- <li>Needs an efficiet incubator to hatch chicken eggs (100-300 eggs at a time)</li>
+ <li>Incubator to hatch chicken eggs
+ <li>Holds between 100 and 300 eggs
- <li>Wants to be notified of the temperature and humidity of the incubator through an app or remote</li>
+ <li>Notification system of the temperature and humidity</li>
- <li>Wants to be able to turn on/off the heat lamp in the incubator using his phone or a remote</li>
+ <li>Turn the heat lamp on/off in the incubator using his phone or a remote</li>
- <li>Wants to have an automated system so he doesn't need to check incubator every day.</li>
+ <li>Automated system, no need to check every day</li>

  </ul>